lzwjava/blog-source/notes/2025-06-28-flip-flop-basics-en.md

 ---
-title: "Magic Boxes: The RS Flip-Flop Explained"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: 'Magic Boxes: The RS Flip-Flop Explained'
 translated: false
-generated: true
 ---

 Okay, let’s talk about flip-flops!
 Imagine flip-flops as tiny toy boxes that can hold one little toy, like a 0 or a 1.
 These boxes help computers remember things, like a memory game.
 Each box works a bit differently, so let’s pretend they’re magic boxes with buttons!